rgladwell/peachtree/README.md

 Add the following lines to ~/.sbt/plugins/build.sbt or PROJECT_DIR/project/plugins.sbt

-    addSbtPlugin("me.gladwell" % "hyde" % "0.1-SNAPSHOT")
+    addSbtPlugin("me.gladwell" % "lanyon" % "0.1-SNAPSHOT")

 Usage
 -----

-Use the `hyde:generate-site` sbt command to create your static site in the `project/target/hyde/site` folder.
+Use the `lanyon:generate-site` sbt command to create your static site in the `project/target/lanyon/site` folder.

-To create a basic page use the `hyde:add-page <page>` sbt command as follows:
+To create a basic page use the `lanyon:add-page <page>` sbt command as follows:

-    > hyde:add-page about
+    > lanyon:add-page about
-    > hyde:generate-site
+    > lanyon:generate-site

-This should create a new `about.page` file in `src/main/hyde/pages` and a new `about.html` HTML file in the project/target/hyde/site` folder.
+This should create a new `about.page` file in `src/main/lanyon/pages` and a new `about.html` HTML file in the project/target/lanyon/site` folder.